ishakarki/MyCloset/checkpoints/Homework3.md

 10/25 -10/31
 - Start working on the PHP login (CHANGE: PHP login already implemented, so now we only need to include a logout button)
 - Design User Interface with an updated Figma
+  - If needed, we will see if the current Figma fits the way we want the website to be presented and we will update the Figma as necessary
 - Knowledge: PHP
+  - learn how to use the php classes to present it onto the website
 - Vananh: Finalize PhP login
   - mostly satisfied with current features - logs in properly, outputs correct error messages, returns user back to login page after 30 minutes of inactivity
-  - things to add: log in vs log out feature
+  - things to add: log out feature
 - Isha: Finalize classes
   - currently have a rough draft of the classes
   - need to implement mentioned features: how the saved outfits will be stored, where the outfit generator function will belong (class of its own or Closet function?)